If you work for a destination marketing organisation, you no doubt spend a lot of time thinking about how to grab people’s attention.

-1. Focusing on good news
+1. Good news

-2. Launching unusual initiatives
+2. Unusual initiatives

-Obviously you always want your campaigns to be fresh, but now is the time to really think outside the box in terms of what you can offer people that might attract headlines.
 The Maldives, for example, has become the first country to create a loyalty scheme for travellers, who can earn points and rewards when they visit the archipelago.
 Hotels have been piling into new areas too, launching home-delivery breakfasts and one-day packages for those sick of home working.
 What’s something surprising but useful that you could offer?

-5. Leaning into humour
+4. Leaning into humour

 Let’s be honest, coming up with a funny campaign is hard.
 You don’t want your jokes to be boring or overused, but you also don’t want to misstep and say anything offensive.

-Do you need help crafting the perfect campaigns for 2021?
+Do you need help crafting the perfect campaigns for 2022?
 Get in touch at firstname.lastname@example.org.

 About the author